productinfo/play-line-chart/README.md

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts.
+In order to build this project you'll need a copy of **shinobicharts**.
 If you don't have it yet, you can download a free trial from the [**shinobicontrols** website](https://www.shinobicontrols.com).

-If you've used the installer to install ShinobiCharts, the project should just work.
-If you haven't, then once you've downloaded and unzipped ShinobiCharts, open up the project in Xcode, and drag ShinobiCharts.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.
+If you've used the installer to install **shinobicharts**, the project should just work.
+If you haven't, then once you've downloaded and unzipped **shinobicharts**, open up the project in Xcode, and drag ShinobiCharts.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

 If you're using the trial version you'll need to add your license key.
 To do so, open up **TDFViewController.m** and add the following line inside `viewDidLoad`: